Madhu-014/Fake-News-Predictor/README.md

 data/
 ├── True.csv
 └── Fake.csv

-Then create a processed folder where your train,test and val data will be stored.
+Then create a processed/ folder where your train, test, and validation data will be stored.

-You are all set
+✅ You are all set to run the project!